garrandall/popular-music-data/tracks/master-of-eyes--the-deepness-of-your-eyes--aretha-franklin.md

 (The deepness of your eyes...)
 I can't stop lovin' you baby... oh, baby...
 (The deepness of your eyes...)
-Feel your lovin' all the time... la-la-la...
+Feel your lovin' all the time... la-la-la
 (The deepness of your eyes...)
 I can't stop lovin' you baby... oh, baby!
 (The deepness of your eyes...)